NoxNecro/Another-Eden-AutoHotkey/README.md

 **!The general rule of my macros is that to stop them, you have to press F12!**
 Forgetting this can be quite annoying, especially with macros that move your mouse around and loop infinitely until stopped...

+If you'd like to create macros on your own I wrote a guide about that [here](https://github.com/NoxNecro/Another-Eden-AutoHotkey/blob/main/Guide/Creating%20A%20Dungeon%20Macro.md) that teaches you how to create those for Another Dungeons.
+After getting some experience with that figuring out the reset using the [Auto Hotkey documentation](https://www.autohotkey.com/docs/) shouldn't be too hard!

 If you need to contact me for any reason, feel free to do so on discord.
-My username is NoxNecro.
+My username there is NoxNecro.

 ## Installation